UniversalDependencies/docs/_eu-dep/nsubj.md

 The `nsubj` marks nominal subjects of the non-copular clause.
 Being Basque a morphologically ergative language, subjects of transitive verbs are marked with the ergative case, while subjects of intransitive verbs are marked with the absolutive case.

+Example of a subject in an intransitive sentence:

 * English (example of an intransitive):